 Liberty is alive with the sound of the future under construction.
 What began as a frontier trading post on the Missouri River in 1822 has blossomed into a thriving center of commerce and cultural activity.
-Take a drive along Liberty’s major thoroughfares and you’ll see progress – new businesses and houses at every turn.
+Drive along Liberty’s major thoroughfares, and you’ll see progress – new businesses and houses at every turn.
 The city is equally proud of its rich heritage that dates back to the legendary Jesse James’ gang riding through the historic downtown square.
-The combination of a burgeoning business community with quiet neighborhoods makes Liberty an excellent place to raise a family and locate a business.
+Combining a burgeoning business community with quiet neighborhoods makes Liberty an excellent place to raise a family and locate a business.

-Major interstates, both north to south and east to west, connect Liberty to the state, as well as the rest of the country.
+Major interstates, north to south and east to west, connect Liberty to the state and the rest of the country.
 Nearby Kansas City International Airport offers transport to major national cities.
 Liberty’s easy access places the entire nation within easy reach.

-Liberty’s close proximity to Kansas City offers residents quick access to such diverse attractions as –
+Liberty’s proximity to Kansas City offers residents quick access to such diverse attractions as –

 • Zona Rosa shopping center